 Student Organization Leader Information

-Being a student organization leader requires understanding how to operate the org, being a behind the scenes leader so your members have a successful experience.
-At a minimum, student org leaders must understand purchasing, event management, fundraising, and how different rules impact your activities.
+Our student organization leaders gain great experience in leading a group, managing activities, and building and achieving goals.
+A student organization leader understands how to operate their group by because they learn about purchasing, event management, fundraising, and policy rules that impact your group.
 Use this information to help you manage your student org.
 When you have questions, please contact Office of Student Life.
+(OSL).

 Hazing is an inappropriate form of behavior and will not be tolerated.
-It is prohibited by the Student Code of Conduct and is defined as any method of initiation into a student organization that is likely to cause danger or harm - physical, mental, or emotional.
-If you know of any such incidents, please notify the club advisor, the Manager of Office of Student Life, your instructor, or any of the staff in Student Services.
-Any club or organization where members participate in hazing could lose its ASG approval and funding.
+It is prohibited by the student code of conduct and is defined as any method of initiation into a student organization that is likely to cause danger or harm - physical, mental, or emotional.
+If you know of any such incidents, please notify the club advisor, the Manager of OSL, your instructor, or any of the staff in Student Services.
+Any club or organization whose members participate in hazing could lose organization recognition and funding, and be subject to the student code of conduct.

-Student org leaders should keep in good contact with the ASG Executive Board by registering their talking about their activities.
+Student organization leaders should keep in good contact with the Associated Student Government Executive Board (ASG) by talking about their activities.
+ASG meets weekly and meetings are open to all college community members, including faculty, students, staff, and guests.
 Officers from each student org should submit email contact information to the office to receive updates from ASG, to events and support other student clubs and student activities on campus.

 Student Organization Operations

-Officers are responsible for leading the student org, following policies, and submitting required paperwork.
+Officers are responsible for leading the organization, following policies, and submitting required paperwork.
 Student organizations should have at least one officer but can have more as needed.

-The traditional officer positions are as follows, but student orgs can add/change titles/responsibilities as needed.
+The traditional officer positions are as follows, but groups can add/change titles/responsibilities as needed.
 Officer responsibilities and election process should be stated in the student organization constitution.

 • President